tmllull/game-of-life-telegram-bot/README.md

 - Every evolution can increase this probability, in order to add some "oldness" or "degradation".
 By default, every evolution increases 0,1%.

 #### Organisms
-When en ecosystem evolve, the basic algorithm for "Game of Life" starts, but with some additions.
+When an ecosystem evolve, the basic algorithm for "Game of Life" starts, but with some additions.

 In this implementation, there are not only "organisms" in general; there are 2 main groups: Flora and Fauna.
 And there are a "free" interpretations about the "Trophic levels".
 In addition, every level has a "survival" value (1 to 4), that represents the probability to survive in the entire ecosystem.
 For example, a flower is more fragile than a wolf.